-He was in several long-forgotten bands in the eighties: Cloudburst (later Albino Dinnerjacket) and Back to the Grind in his home town of Blackburn with Darwen in Lancashire, and Paddy’s Wigwam and First Night with the Indians in Liverpool.
+He was in several long-forgotten North West bands in the eighties: Cloudburst (later Albino Dinnerjacket) and Back to the Grind in his home town of Blackburn with Darwen in Lancashire, and Paddy’s Wigwam and First Night with the Indians in Liverpool.

-Thinking of the instant feedback from playing real instruments, he decided that his next musical foray would involve his old guitar.
-But, little did he know, that would take at least another 12 years.
+Further frustrated by a lack of willing participants to form a band, over the next 3 years, Keith eventually sold most of the gear.
+Remembering the instant feedback from playing a real instrument, he decided that his next musical foray would involve his old guitar.
+But, that would take another 12 years.

 Going Back to My Roots

 Meanwhile, Keith moved back across the Pennines to South Manchester.
 He heard about a group being set up in Stockport, for more mature musicians.
 For its first year, he played guitar and directed Stockport Music in Sheds at its weekly sessions, until the pandemic stopped indoor group activities.